Apprenticeships Checklist

 3. A personal statement which should briefly explain your motivation for studying this programme (this may have been captured during the internal selection process at your organisation).

-5. An employer reference on letter-headed paper and if possible one from your former education establishment (if this is not possible please do let us know)
+6. An employer reference on letterheaded paper / an email with a company signature strip and if possible one from your former education establishment.

-6. Relevant certificates for your Level 2 English Language and Mathematics qualifications (usually GCSE or equivalent)
+7. Relevant certificates for your Level 2 English Language and Mathematics qualifications (usually GCSE or equivalent).

 Please start your application as soon as possible to allow sufficient time to complete the application requirements.